- Fivetran’s shift to per-connection billing has made costs significantly harder to predict, with many teams reporting bills jumping 50% or more.

 Q3.
 Does Fivetran have a vendor lock-in?

 Yes.
-Fivetran automatically modifies schemas and renames fields to ensure consistency.
-However, these adjustments are not fully customizable.
-Over time, your downstream assets, like reports, queries, and data models, become tied to Fivetran’s schema rather than the original source.
+Fivetran automatically modifies schemas and renames fields.
+Over time, your downstream reports, queries, and data models become dependent on Fivetran’s schema version rather than the source structure.
+Migrating away typically requires significant rework of your entire analytics layer.

 Q4.
 How does Fivetran’s customer support work?